Quazi-07/Research-Grant-Finder-Agent/README.md

 The **Research Grant Finder Agent** explores a different approach.

-Instead of treating funding discovery as a simple keyword search problem, the software organizes the process as an **agent-oriented research workflow**.
+Instead of treating funding discovery as a simple keyword search problem, this AI tool organizes the process as an **agent-oriented research workflow**.

-Specialized AI agents collect funding records, normalize heterogeneous information, evaluate computational relevance, retrieve research context, prioritize opportunities, preserve results, and support researcher review.
+It searches public funding sources, collects available opportunities, analyzes their content, and ranks them based on research and computational relevance.
+The goal is to help researchers quickly identify opportunities that may be worth exploring further.

 The objective is simple: